taskrabbit/ReactNativeSampleApp/README.md

 * DispatcherListener: subscribes and ubsubscribes from the Dispatcher for a component
 * NavigationListener: react to navigation changes in a component

-# Future Concepts

-Let us know if you think one of these would be helpful

 #### Extensions

-We've been trying out ways to not use mixins.
+We've been trying out ways to not use mixins. `AddSpinnerLoader` is an example of a higher-level component.

-#### Context

-Some of the things that are props here are in the context in our real app.

 #### i18n

 We've internationalized our app.
+Each component definies it's own keys.
+This provides a sample of how that works.

 #### Android too

-We'll have to figure this one out eventually.
+We shipped our Android app!
+We need to update this to work there too.

 ## License